Kamqwe/bios-mod-x99-XD4-Machinist-K9-v5.1-Jginyue-X99M-D4-ARGB-/Jginyue X99M D4\ARGB/Readme.md

 Hidden parameters have been unlocked; overclocking from the BIOS doesn't work.
 However, overclocking via Intel XTU works.
+BCLK 100Mhz